Drifty-Labs/drifty-dex/docs/drifty-by-example/ep3-il-recovery.md

 <details>
 <summary>So, Drifty is basically a market-making robot?</summary>
-Yes, that's a great way to think about it!
+That’s a fairly valid statement, but Drifty is more than just that.
 It automates a professional market-making strategy for everyone who provides liquidity.
-Instead of you having to manually place buy and sell orders, Drifty does it for you on a massive scale, with the goal of always making a small profit (the "spread") to increase your reserve.
+Instead of manually placing buy and sell orders, Drifty does it for you on a large scale, aiming to consistently earn small profits (the “spread”) and grow your reserves.
 </details>

 <br/>